 Coeliac disease (pronounced SEE-lee-ak) is a significant medical condition that can cause serious problems if it is not diagnosed and treated properly.
 It affects the small intestine – the part of the digestive system responsible for absorbing nutrients.
-In a person with coeliac disease, the lining of the small intestine is damaged by gluten, which is a protein in wheat, rye, barley, triticale (a hybrid of rye and wheat) and oats.
-It also causes inflammation in other parts of the body.

 Damage to the small intestine from coeliac disease

 The normal lining of the small intestine (also called the small bowel) is covered with tiny, finger-like projections called villi.
 The cells on villi break down and absorb nutrients in food.
 If you have coeliac disease, the mucosa (lining) of your small intestine is damaged.
 This causes inflammation of the villi, referred to as villous atrophy.
 As a result of this inflammation, the surface area of your small intestine, which enables the absorption of nutrients and minerals, is seriously reduced.
 This can lead to nutritional deficiencies.

 What are the symptoms of coeliac disease?

 The symptoms of coeliac disease can range from severe to minor or atypical, and may even go undetected.
 Some symptoms can be wrongly confused with irritable bowel syndrome or a sensitivity to wheat or other food, while other symptoms may be put down to stress or getting older.

 The most common symptoms of coeliac disease in adults include:

 - bloating and flatulence